oracle-livelabs/oci/peoplesoft-rapid/2provision/provision.md

      ![Once the orange box changes to a green box, your instance will have been successfully provisioned](./images/compute-provisioning.png " ")
      ![Compute instance successfully provisioned](./images/compute-provisioned.png " ")

- *Important:* The compute VM might take around 2 hours to completely install and configure the PeopleSoft environment.
 ## Task 2: Access the PeopleSoft Application